Motor racing-Formula One planning new all-female junior series -reports - NewsBreak

 LEWIS HAMILTON went toe to toe with a JET in his Mercedes Formula One car ahead of the United States Grand Prix.
 The British racing driver, 37, may have struggled in the 2022 Merc with no race wins so far this season.
 But he showed he had total control of...

-F1 qualifying results: Starting grid for 2022 United States Grand Prix as Sainz takes pole position in Austin
+United States GP: Carlos Sainz takes pole as Ferrari outpace Red Bull in Austin

-It was Ferrari's Carlos Sainz who claimed pole position for the 2022 United States Grand Prix after the Spaniard pipped teammate Charles Leclerc to top spot on Saturday in Austin.
-Leaving it until the final lap of the session, Sainz stormed around a blustery Circuit of the Americas track to...
+Carlos Sainz produced a brilliant lap to take pole position at the United States Grand Prix as Ferrari outpaced Red Bull in qualifying at Austin's Circuit of The Americas.
+Sainz led a one-two from team-mate Charles Leclerc, but will be joined on the front row by world champion Max Verstappen, who finished third for Red Bull, because of a 10-place grid penalty applied to the second Ferrari for taking new engine parts.

 BBC